Featured Image

 LIVING IN SOUTH KOREA

-South Korea has traditionally been more popular with expats working in South Korea and has been harder for digital nomads to access due to visa restrictions.
-However, the country has many features that have attracted interest to other popular digital nomad visas.
+South Korea has traditionally been more popular with expats working in South Korea, and it has been harder for digital nomads to access due to visa restrictions.
+However, the country has many features that have attracted the interest of digital nomads.
 These benefits include an acceptable cost of living, natural attractions, reliable internet, solid public transportation, and other amenities to support remote working.

 Related content: What Is A Digital Nomad Visa, And How Can You Get One?

-Busan is popular destination for being a mixture of coastal and mountain scenery
+Busan is a popular destination for being a mixture of coastal and mountain scenery

 OVERVIEW OF WORKING HOLIDAY VISA (H-1)

-The government hopes to attract 30 million visitors per year by boosting its tourism industry and offering this digital nomad visa to long-term visitors.
+The government hopes to attract 30 million visitors annually by boosting its tourism industry and offering this digital nomad visa to long-term visitors.
 South Korea plans to launch many new visa programs to attract long-term visitors and digital nomads.

 Related content: The Basics Of How To Get A Second Passport Or A Second Residency